top of page

 • GRADE I (most significant)

-• GRADE II*
+• GRADE II* (particularly important)

-• GRADE II (least significant)
+• GRADE II (of special interest)

 Listed Building Consent